alex-espinoza/domainial/README.md

 FEATURES TO ADD:

-- create script that reads daily from expireddomains.net and adds to wanted
-- create script that reads from http://www.nic.io/released/ and adds wanted
+- create script that reads from park IO API (http://blog.park.io/articles/park-io-api/) and adds domains that are currenty being auctioned
-- create another table that lists (might be) currently available, pull in from http://www.nic.io/released
 - install foreman
 - install whenever to cronjob certain workers
+- change code to not save "." for tld
+- add button to re-check domain